ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Case Study

 \section{Case Study}

-The first sentence ``Just as the JAMA article was being published, three dozen children began dying of acute renal failure at two hospitals in \textbf{\textit{Delhi}}, \textbf{\textit{India}}.'' is an RE case where the same pair of entities belong to two different types of relations.
+Tab.~\ref{tab:case} demonstrates some cases from NYT11-HRL predicted by ChatIE for the IE task.
+The first sample is an RE case where the same pair of entities belong to two different types of relations.
 The triples are \textit{(India, location-contains, Delhi)} and \textit{(Delhi, administration\_division-country, India)}.
 In the first stage, ChatIE detects the two relation types.
-Then in the second stage, ChatIE further extract the words Delhi and India and confirms which one is the source entity and which is the target.
+Then in the second stage, ChatIE further extracts \textit{Delhi} and \textit{India}.
 This shows ChatIE's ability to give different labels to the same entity in different relations.
-It is worth noting that we convert \textit{location-contains} to \textit{location-located\_in} to predict in the actual experiment, which means we regard \textit{(Delhi, location-located\_in, India)} and \textit{(India, location-contains, Delhi)} as equivalent.
+It is worth noting that we convert \textit{location-contains} to \textit{location-located\_in} in the experiment and this conversion has not changed the results.
+It implies that ChatGPT is able to recognize the equivalence of \textit{(Delhi, location-located\_in, India)} and \textit{(India, location-contains, Delhi)}.

 The second sentence ``Four other \textbf{\textit{Google}} executives the chief financial officer, \textbf{\textit{George Reyes}}; the senior vice president for business operations, \textbf{\textit{Shona Brown}}; the chief legal officer, \textbf{\textit{David Drummond}}; and the senior vice president for product management, \textbf{\textit{Jonathan Rosenberg}} earned salaries of \$ 250,000 each.'' is an RE example where one relation involves multiple triples.
-It's hard for many methods to extract but it is accomplished by ChatIE.
+It's hard for many methods to extract all triples but it is accomplished by ChatIE.
 The extracted triples are \textit{(George Reyes, person-company, Google)}, \textit{(Shona Brown, person-company, Google)}, \textit{(David Drummond, person-company, Google)} and \textit{(Jonathan Rosenberg, person-company, Google)}.
-ChatIE first filters out the \textit{person-company} and outputs the 4 triples related to the relation at the same time in the second stage.
+ChatIE first filters out the \textit{person-company} type and outputs the 4 triples related to the relation at the same time in the second stage.